Sara Mingardo was born in Venice, where she studied at the Conservatorio

 Recent engagements include: Il Ritorno di Ulisse in patria

-(Penelope) at the Grand Théâtre de Genève and on tour in Spain with
+(Penelope) at the Grand Theatre de Genève and on tour in Spain with Europa

-Naples, in Philadelphia and at Carnegie Hall in New York; Pergolesi's Stabat
+Philadelphia and at Carnegie Hall in New York; Pergolesi's Stabat

 Mater at the Teatro dell'Opera in Rome; Symphony no. 9 by